labex-labs/labex-cheatsheets/docs/cheatsheets/en/sqlite.md

 <BaseQuiz id="sqlite-create-table-1" correct="A">
   <template #question>
-    What does `INTEGER PRIMARY KEY AUTOINCREMENT` do in SQLite?
+    What does <code>INTEGER PRIMARY KEY AUTOINCREMENT</code> do in SQLite?
   </template>

   <BaseQuizOption value="A" correct>Creates an auto-incrementing integer primary key</BaseQuizOption>